DHTMLX/docs-diagram/docs/api/selection/getitem_method.md

 ### Returns

-The object of a selected item.
+The method returns the object of a selected item

 ### Example